MicrosoftDocs/win32/desktop-src/Intl/imr-querycharposition.md

-﻿---
+---
-Description: 'Notifies an application when the selected IME needs information about the coordinates of a character in the composition string.
-The application receives this command through the WM\_IME\_REQUEST message with parameter settings as shown below.' ms.assetid: 'cae7e5b3-8aaf-452d-80df-fb0ae04a342c'
+Description: Notifies an application when the selected IME needs information about the coordinates of a character in the composition string.
+The application receives this command through the WM\_IME\_REQUEST message with parameter settings as shown below. ms.assetid: cae7e5b3-8aaf-452d-80df-fb0ae04a342c
-title: 'IMR\_QUERYCHARPOSITION notification code'
+title: IMR\_QUERYCHARPOSITION notification code ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IMR\_QUERYCHARPOSITION notification code